Akshajnair/the-wall-street-journal-homepage/README.md

-# the Wall street Journal Home page
+# The Wall Street Journal Home page

 Use Tensorflow Hand recognition model to make moves and play.